Oct 19, 2018, 10:56:25 AM CDT Feb 3, 2023, 2:28:18 PM CST

 Little girl playing doctor giving her teddy bear a vaccine shot Little girl playing doctor giving her teddy bear a vaccine shot

-Between standard vaccines and an annual flu shot, kids get many shots throughout their early lives.
-At some point, it's likely that most children will be scared of shots.
+Between standard vaccines and an annual flu shot, kids get a lot of shots.
+Understandably, they’re not always very excited about them.
 According to a 2018 survey, half of 2- to 5-year-olds are afraid of visiting the doctor, and 1 in 25 parents have delayed or canceled a vaccination visit because of their child's fear.

 As difficult as it can be to calm an anxious child – or stay calm yourself – vaccines play a critical role in protecting children from serious illnesses.
 Knowing that a shot will only take a few seconds provides some comfort, but how can you reassure your child for the hours before or after?

-Preeti Sharma, M.D., pediatric pulmonologist at Children's Heath℠ and Associate Professor at UT Southwestern, shares some tried and true tips for helping your child overcome a fear of shots.
+Preeti Sharma, M.D., pediatric pulmonologist at Children's Heath℠ and Associate Professor at UT Southwestern, shares some tried and true tips for making getting a shot a little easier for your child.

 Depending on your child's age, you can explain what the vaccination is for and why it is important for their health.
 "Remind kids that this will keep them healthy and strong and help prevent them from getting sick," says Dr. Sharma.
 "With my own kids, we talk about that while the shot may be uncomfortable for a minute, an illness like the flu makes you feel bad for much longer."
 Understanding its importance can make an annual shot an expectation and positive choice rather than something to dread.